nickbrandt/GitLab/doc/getting-started/subscription.md

 You can also go to the [My Account](https://customers.gitlab.com/customers/edit) page to add or change the GitLab.com account link.

-### Change the Linked GitLab.com Account for Your Customers Portal Account
+### Change the linked GitLab.com account for your Customers Portal account

 To change which GitLab.com account is associated with a Customers Portal account, please follow these steps: